lhalf/autospy/README.md

 ## Overview

-Spies are a type of [test double](https://en.wikipedia.org/wiki/Test_double) used for unit testing software.
-A test spy is an object providing the same interface as the production code, but which allows setting of the output before a test runs and verification of input parameters after the test run.
+A test spy is a type of [test double](https://en.wikipedia.org/wiki/Test_double) used in unit testing.
+It provides the same interface as the production code, but allow you to set outputs before use in a test and to verify input parameters after the spy has been used.

 [`#[autospy]`](https://docs.rs/autospy/latest/autospy/) generates a test spy object for traits.

 ## Usage

-Spy objects are often only used by unit tests, the example below demonstrates use in a unit test assuming included in `[dev-dependencies]`.
+The example below demonstrates use in a unit test assuming `autospy` is included in `[dev-dependencies]`.

 ```rust
 #[cfg(test)]